limch-ray/terraform-eks-rds/README.md

 # Provision an EKS Cluster

-This scripts will provision the following
+These scripts will provision the following

 1. Required VPC and subnets
-1. Requierd security groups
+1. Required security groups
-1. EKS cluster + 3 worker nodes in a ASG (Public endpoints)
+1. EKS cluster + 3 worker nodes in a ASG worker group (Public endpoints)
 1. Install nginx-ingress controller with helm
 1. Private RDS